 Other people do.
 So the purpose of writing is to write for other people.

 Each community has a code made of a set of words that communicate value.
 You must know these words if you hope to write valuable information for this community.

-The idea of writing, is to identify the people with power in the community, and to give them what they want.
+You need to identify the people with power in the community and to give them what they want.

 Why is writing difficult?